ds-modules/curriculum-guide/connector/general/previous-connectors.md

 The links below point either to a PDF syllabus or to a course website that contains the syllabus.

+### Fall 2018

+* CIVENG 88 - Data Science for Smart Cities
+* COMPSCI 88
+* [DEMOG 88](http://courses.demog.berkeley.edu/mason88/) - Immigration: What Do the Data Tell Us?
+* L&S 88-1 - Aesthetics and Data
+* L&S 88-2 - Broken down by age and sex: data science and demography
+* L&S 88-3 - Sports Analytics
+* STAT 88 - Probability and Mathematical Statistics in Data Science

+### Spring 2018

+* COGSCI 88 - Data Science and the Mind
+* COMPSCI 88 - Computational Structures in Data Science
+* GEOG 88 - Data Science and Applications in Geography
+* LEGALST 88 - Crime and Punishment
+* L&S 88-1 - Children in the Developing World
+* L&S 88-2 - Sports Analytics
+* STAT 88 - Probability and Mathematical Statistics in Data Science

 ### Fall 2017

 * [CIVENG 88](http://www.miladmemarzadeh.com/ce88.html) - Data Science for Smart Cities